 Those emerging from a major surgery or serious illness know that in some respects‚ the recovery time goes beyond the physical.

-In fact‚ our Los Angeles bankruptcy attorneys know there are ways in which a financial recovery may be more painful.
+In fact‚ our Woodland Hills bankruptcy attorneys know there are ways in which a financial recovery may be more painful.

 As the fight over affordable healthcare rages on‚ medical bills are still compounding for many in this country‚ and some will find relief to be elusive.
 There may be ways to manage medical debt‚ with proper planning.
 However‚ not everyone plans on coping with a devastating injury or illness.